callmejim1226/callmejim1226/README.md

 ### Hi there 👋

-I'm a passionate programmer, who enjoys exploring many fields in computer science.
+I'm a passionate **full-stack software programmer**, who enjoys exploring many fields in computer science.
 These include web development (full-stack), database design, algorithm & data, networks & distributed systems, object-oriented design, and using scripting languages (Java, Python, etc).
-I'm currently concentrating on the software field at Northeastern University as a computer science major and pursuing a math minor.
+I'm currently concentrating on the software development field at Northeastern University as a computer science major and pursuing a math minor.

 I enjoy experiencing a leadership role in the Northeastern Electric Racing Club and Korean Computer Science Community.
 I take the lead as the opportunity to learn more about the development of software products and become an effective communicator & eager listener when I collaborate with my teammates.